Ma Xingyu

-Ma Xingyu (马兴煜 (馬興煜, Mǎ Xīngyù); born 4 November 1989 in Qingdao, Shandong) is a Chinese football player who currently plays for Chinese Super League side Henan Jianye.
+Ma Xingyu (马兴煜 (馬興煜, Mǎ Xīngyù); born 4 November 1989 in Qingdao, Shandong) is a Chinese professional football player who currently plays as a midfielder.

 Club career

 Ma Xingyu was a graduate of the Shandong Luneng under-19 youth team and was promoted to the senior team on December 26, 2007, in preparation for the 2008 league season.
 He would eventually go on to make his debut on September 6, 2009, when he came on as a substitute in a league game against Qingdao Jonoon in a 3–1 defeat.

 Ma moved to third tier club Qingdao Hainiu as a loan player on July 22, 2013, for the remainder of the season to gain some playing time.
 His time at the club would see him gain promotion and win the division title, which lead to a permanent move.
+In the following campaign he would establish himself as an integral member of the team that helped the club finish twelfth and keep the club within the division.

 On 27 February 2018, Ma transferred to Chinese Super League club Henan Jianye.
-He would make his debut for the club on March 2, 2018, in a league game against Tianjin Quanjian F.C. that ended in a 4–0 defeat.
+He would make his debut for the club on March 2, 2018, in a league game against Tianjin Quanjian that ended in a 4–0 defeat.
+After five seasons at Henan he would return to Qingdao with the 1990 founded Qingdao Hainiu on 22 February 2023, for the start of the 2023 Chinese Super League season.

 Career statistics

-Statistics accurate as of match played 11 July 2022.
+Statistics accurate as of match played 28 February 2023.